opendatasoft/codelibrary/content/portal-themes/header-scrolling-menu/4.hover-custom-headers/index.md

 ---
 title: "Based on hover - for Code Library customer headers"
-description: "Scrolling menu with hover for headers customed with templates from the Code Library"
+description: "Scrolling menu with hover for headers customized with templates from the Code Library"
 tags: []
 iframe: "https://header-hover-with-theme-discovery.opendatasoft.com"
 text: "#565656"